 First and foremost, make sure to review any company documents or manuals that you have been given by your manager or other company supervisors.
 You will most likely have received some type of guide or documentation about what to expect when starting work.
 Read over these documents closely to ensure that the information they contain sinks in.

 You can also take advantage of the tremendous power of the Internet.
 The Internet is especially valuable if you are taking a position at a large company that employs many different people around the world.
-Using websites like Glassdoor and WorkplaceFit, you can read what other people have said about the company that you will be working for to get more information about what the company culture is like.
+Using websites like Glassdoor, you can read what other people have said about the company that you will be working for to get more information about what the company culture is like.
 The more details you have about the culture of the organisation, the easier it will make the process of how to fit in when you start a new job.
 You should also talk to friends or family members who have worked at similar companies or organisations in the same industry to get some background information on what to expect.

 When You Start Your New Job